netlify-templates/victor-hugo/site/content/press/the-rise-of-behavioral-economics-and-its-influence-on-organizations.md

 ---
-articlename: The Rise of Behavioral Economics and Its Influence on Organizations
+title: The Rise of Behavioral Economics and Its Influence on Organizations
 date: 2017-10-10T12:22:38-04:00
 summary: >-
   Smoking, savings, honesty, and healthy eating may not be items on your list of